KaviyaPeriyasamy/frappe-verse/day2.md

 - [ ] ERPNext for Sugar Industry:
   - [x] [quantbit](https://kcs.erpdata.in)

-Make sure to star ⭐ all the repos including the current one for more exciting updates 😎!
+Make sure to star ⭐ all the repos including the current one for more exciting updates

+Bye for Now 👋!
+Will Meet You all at the next conference 2024😎

+Follow Me [here](https://www.linkedin.com/in/kaviya-periyasamy) for exciting updates...